Eltaurus-Lt/CourseDump2022/README.md

 ### Full import with media
 The overall process is the same as [importing without media](https://github.com/Eltaurus-Lt/CourseDump2022#simple-import-without-media) with two differences:
 1. You need to move all media files from the course `..._media` subfolder they have been downloaded into to your Anki's `collection.media` folder.
 The default path on different systems is as follows:
+    spoiler:
     * Windows: `%APPDATA%\\Anki2\\[your Anki username]\\collection.media`
     * Mac: `~/Library/Application Support/Anki2/[your Anki username]/collection.media` (the Library folder is hidden by default, but can be revealed in Finder by holding down the option key while clicking on the Go menu)
     * Linux: `~/.local/share/Anki2/[your Anki username]/collection.media` for native installs or `~/.var/app/net.ankiweb.Anki/data/Anki2/[your Anki username]/collection.media` for flatpak installs

+   you can also find the path by going in Anki's main menu -> check media

     **Note**, that you should move the files themselves, [**without the subfolder**](https://docs.ankiweb.net/importing.html#importing-media) containing them.
-2. In order to facilitate the further editing of cards in Anki, the extension lists media files in the spreadsheets as separate columns.
+3. In order to facilitate the further editing of cards in Anki, the extension lists media files in the spreadsheets as separate columns.
 Because of that, you will need a Note Type with more than two fields to be used for [step 3.i. of importing](https://github.com/Eltaurus-Lt/CourseDump2022#simple-import-without-media).
 If you don't already have such Note Type in mind (the `Basic` ones will not suffice in this case), you have two options:
-    * Use one of the templates provided by the Extension as a basis for your new Note Type (which you will be able to adjust to your liking at any point).
-In order to import templates into your Anki double-click the `Anki Templates.apkg` file found in the [***CourseDump2022-main***](https://github.com/Eltaurus-Lt/CourseDump2022#downloading-from-github) folder (or go to `File` -> `Import` in *Anki* and then select the `.apkg` file).
-It will create three Note Types for you - `Basic (with media)`, `Basic (and reversed card with media)`, and `Basic (reading, writing, and listening)` (the difference is in the number and types of questions they've been set up to produce) - any of these three can be used for importing `.csv` tables with audio and video fields. <br><sub>On top of that, importing the `Anki Templates.apkg` file adds a deck with three example cards to your Anki collection.
-This deck and the cards can be safely deleted right after if you don't need them.</sub>
+    *  (which you will be able to adjust to your liking at any point).
     * Modify an existing Note Type adding _Audio_ and/or _Video_ fields.
 To do so:
         1. In *Anki* go to `Tools` -> `Manage Note Types`
         2. Select a Note Type you would like to edit from the list (e.g. the `Basic` one)
         3. Press `Fields` then `Add` buttons, and type a name (e.g. _Audio_.
 Repeat the adding for _Video_ and other extra fields as needed). <br><sub>You might want to clone the existing Note Type before adding fields though, so as to preserve the original.
 For that, before step b.: click Add -> select the Note Type from the list to clone -> `OK` -> enter a new name -> `OK` -> go to step b. and select the new Note Type.</sub>

-    You might also want to look at [this template](https://github.com/Eltaurus-Lt/Anki-Card-Templates) to create Anki cards, which look and function similarly to the original Memrise courses.

     For additional information regarding the Note Types editing please refer to [this section of Anki manual](https://docs.ankiweb.net/templates/fields.html#basic-replacements).